 From time to time the academy receives requests from the media to take photographs and / or films of academy events and activities.
 In the majority of cases most parents are happy for their children to be photographed providing that appropriate safeguards are implemented which, of course, are always observed by us.
 Photos and images of our students remain anonymous, and students are referred to as "academy students".
-If you do not wish your child to be photographed or filmed, for public relations purposes, please contact the principal.
+If you do not wish your child to be photographed or filmed, for public relations purposes, please ensure that you indicate this on the images and videos parental Consent form.
 In the event that we do not hear from you we will assume that we have your permission.
 If you have any queries in respect of this issue, please call the academy.